London News | Weather & Local Breaking | CTV News London

 They exhausted their ammunition and were forced into hand-to-hand combat.
 Browning had to be a stretcher carrier for the dead and wounded.

-His efforts saw 1,000 pounds of food and $500 cash donated to the London Food Bank.
+In 2017, his efforts at a food drive saw 1,000 pounds of food and $500 cash donated to the London Food Bank.
 Browning was assisted in his efforts by the Royal Canadian Legion, Ladies Auxiliary.

 Arthur B. Freeman was born in St. Thomas in 1896 on St. George Street and lived in the same house his whole life.